-Your first follow-up appointment will be determined by your surgeon.
-Subsequent visits will also be at the discretion of your surgeon.
+Your first follow-up appointment will be about a week to ten days after the day of your discharge.
+Subsequent visits will be at the discretion of your surgeon.

 Your surgeon will know when it is right for you to return to driving as well as other activities.
 You MAY NOT drive while you are taking narcotic pain medication!
+An application for a temporary "handicapped" placard is provided in this handbook.
+This will expire after six months.